Where are they now? Independent’s 11 ‘young stars to watch’ from 2011

-A decade on, we’ve decided to revisit the players they earmarked as special.
-Here’s what they’re doing 10 years later.
+More than a decade on, we’ve decided to revisit the players they earmarked as special.
+Here’s what they’re doing 12 years later.

 The striker was picked out during his first loan away from boyhood club Arsenal.
 He scored eight goals that year whilst at League One Huddersfield, who missed out on promotion via the play-offs.